 - a.
 Applications for a license to serve as a Lay Minister in any of the several areas specified below may be made by confirmed adult communicants of this Church in good standing.
-The application shall be approved by the Rector/Vicar of that person's congregation, and be sent to the Office of the Bishop. - b.
-The standards and methods of training and examination of licensed Lay Ministers is the responsibility of the Bishop and the Commission on Ministry. - c.
-Licenses for any Lay Ministry are not transferable from congregation to congregation: - Lay Ministers duly licensed by the Bishop may function at diocesan events when requested to do so; and may exercise their ministries temporarily in any other congregation in this Diocese when specifically requested to do so by the member of the clergy in charge thereof - ii) Lay Ministers permanently relocating to a congregation other than the one in which they were duly licensed must make application for a new license.
+The application must be approved by the Rector/Vicar of that person's congregation. - b.
+Potential Licensed Ministers make application in writing to Bishop, copying the Canon to the Ordinary, stating the intended role and qualifications.
+A written statement of support from the parish Rector/Vicar is also required. - c.
+Licenses for any Lay Ministry are not transferable from congregation to congregation: - i) Lay Ministers duly licensed by the Bishop may function at diocesan events when requested to do so; and may exercise their ministries temporarily in any other congregation in this Diocese when specifically requested to do so by the member of the clergy in charge thereof. - ii) Lay Ministers permanently relocating to a congregation other than the one in which they were duly licensed must make application for a new license.